Urethral Stone Prevention

 The main reason prevention is so important in cases of urolithiasis is that treatment is extremely difficult and often ineffective.
 Surgery to remove the stones, or even to create a new opening for urine to flow, can be costly, invasive, and fraught with complications.
 Medical management may only work in the early stages, and sometimes it’s not enough to fully resolve the issue.
 Additionally, in many cases, the stones can return after treatment, leading to repeated medical crises.

-Given that prevention is so much more effective than treatment, it’s essential to adopt a proactive approach to manage your goat’s diet, hydration, and overall care.
+Given that prevention is so much more effective than treatment, it’s essential to adopt a proactive approach to manage your animals’ diet, hydration, and overall care.

 STRATEGIES FOR PREVENTION

-Here are several key strategies that will help you prevent urolithiasis and keep your goats healthy:
+Here are several key strategies that will help you prevent urolithiasis and keep your animals healthy:

-Feeding male goats grain or alfalfa is one of the most significant risk factors for urolithiasis.
-These feeds are high in calcium and phosphorus, which can promote the formation of urinary stones, especially when the mineral balance in the goat’s body is already off.
-While alfalfa is a great feed for growing kids or lactating females, it should be avoided for adult male goats unless absolutely necessary.
+Feeding males grain or alfalfa is one of the most significant risk factors for urolithiasis.
+These feeds are high in calcium and phosphorus, which can promote the formation of urinary stones, especially when the mineral balance in the animal’s body is already off.
+While alfalfa is a great feed for growing lambs and kids or lactating females, it should be avoided for adult males unless absolutely necessary.
 Instead, provide them with a grass hay-based diet to promote proper digestion and urinary health.

 2. Always Provide Fresh Water

-Dehydration is another major contributor to urinary issues in goats.
-When a goat doesn't drink enough water, the urine becomes concentrated, which increases the risk of stone formation.
-Make sure that your goats always have access to clean, fresh water.
-Goats tend to drink more when they are provided with cool, clean water, so avoid letting their water troughs sit stagnant or contaminated.
+Dehydration is another major contributor to urinary issues in sheep and goats.
+When an animal doesn't drink enough water, the urine becomes concentrated, which increases the risk of stone formation.
+Make sure that your animals always have access to clean, fresh water.
+Sheep and especially goats tend to drink more when they are provided with cool, clean water, so avoid letting their water troughs sit stagnant or contaminated.

 3. Delay Castration to 4-6 Months

-Castrating male goats too early—before they reach at least 4 months of age—can increase their risk for urolithiasis.
+Castrating males too early—before they reach at least 4 months of age—can increase their risk for urolithiasis.
 This is because early castration can cause the urethra to become narrower and more prone to blockages.
-The best approach is to castrate male goats at 6 months of age, as this allows the urethra to develop and grow larger, reducing the likelihood of future urinary issues.
+The best approach is to castrate males at 4-6 months of age, as this allows the urethra to develop and grow larger, reducing the likelihood of future urinary issues.

 4. Ensure a Properly Balanced Mineral Supplement

-Goats need a balanced supply of minerals to support overall health, including their urinary system.
+Sheep and goats need a balanced supply of minerals to support overall health, including their urinary system.
 An imbalance in minerals, particularly calcium, phosphorus, and magnesium, can contribute to the formation of urinary stones.
-It’s important to offer a high-quality mineral supplement formulated specifically for goats and ensure that it’s properly balanced.
+It’s important to offer a high-quality mineral supplement formulated specifically for your species and ensure that it’s properly balanced.

 5. Acidify Urine with Ammonium Chloride

-Stones need a basic urine pH to develop so acidifying your goat’s urine can help prevent stones from ever forming.
-Giving your goats 2 teaspoons of ammonium chloride per 100 lb of body weight per day can help maintain their pH between 6-6.5.
+Stones need a basic urine pH to develop so acidifying your animal’s urine can help prevent stones from ever forming.
+Giving your animal 2 teaspoons of ammonium chloride per 100 lb of body weight per day can help maintain their pH between 6-6.5.
 You do not want to give this continuously though, and instead “pulse it” by giving it once a day for 3 days then stop giving it for 4 days, and continue that pattern every week – 3 days on; 4 days off.
-If you give ammonium chloride everyday your goats will eventually build up a tolerance and it will no longer work.
+If you give ammonium chloride every day, your animals will eventually build up a tolerance, and it will no longer work.
 This is why the commercial grain products with added ammonium chloride do not work!

-It is also important to make sure you do not acidify your goat’s urine too much!
-Making your goats urine to acidic can also cause problems such as pain and inflammation.
+It is also important to make sure you do not acidify your animal’s urine too much!
+Making your animal’s urine to acidic can also cause problems such as pain and inflammation.
 You want to maintain their urine pH between 6 and 6.5.
 You can test their urine periodically with regular pH strips from the drug store.

 If you have further questions about the proper use of ammonium chloride, please contact us!